RoyaltyLabs/royaltylabs.github.io/README.md

 > [!TIP]
 > Join my Discord Server [here](https://discord.gg/ywwvZ66QbX) for mod discussions & support.

-To report any issues, please open a issue via.
+To report any issues or bugs, please open an issue via.
 GitHub in this repository, alternatively, you can send a report to the email address below.

 [royalsdev@outlook.com](mailto:royalsdev@outlook.com?subject=Royals%E2%80%99%20Development%20Website%2FGitHub%20Report)